awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.update.md

 ## Named arguments<a name="pcluster.update.namedarg"></a>

 `-h, --help`
-Shows the help text for the specified command\.
+Shows the help text for `pcluster update`\.

 `-c CONFIG_FILE, --config CONFIG_FILE`
 Specifies the alternative configuration file to use\.
 Defaults to `~/.parallelcluster/config`\.

 `--force`
-Enables an update even if one or more settings has a blocking change, or that an outstanding action is required \(such as stopping the compute fleet\) before the update can proceed\.
+Enables an update even if one or more settings has a blocking change or if an outstanding action is required \(such as stopping the compute fleet\) before the update can proceed\.
 This should not be combined with the `--yes` argument\.

 `-r REGION, --region REGION`
 Specifies the Region to connect to\.